Disney and Florida's Parental Rights in Education Act: Response from state government

 On April 20, 2022, the Florida State Senate passed Senate Bill 4-C, by a vote of 23–16 and Senate Bill 6-C, by a vote of 24–15.
 It was then sent to the Florida House of Representatives for approval.
 The House of Representatives approved the bill on April 21 by a vote of 70–38.
 On April 22, DeSantis signed the bill into law, claiming at a press conference that "we have everything thought out" and that Disney would pay "more taxes" as a result of the repeal effort.

-In May 2022, U.S. Senator Josh Hawley (R-MO) introduced a bill that would roll back the copyright term for new works to match to match the Copyright Act of 1909, which grants 28 years of protection that can be renewed for another 28 years.
+In May 2022, U.S. Senator Josh Hawley (R-MO) introduced a bill that would roll back the copyright term for new works to match the Copyright Act of 1909, which grants 28 years of protection that can be renewed for another 28 years.
 The bill also applies retroactively to works by a group of large companies specifically designed to target Disney.
 Sarah Jeong of The Verge criticized the bill for obviously violating international copyright agreements and the Fifth Amendment protections against eminent domain, as an attempt to punish Disney for opposing the Parental Rights in Education Act, and because it would not pass in a Congress where both houses were controlled by the Democratic Party.

+In April 2023, Governor DeSantis and state legislators introduced more retaliatory legislation, which would subject rides and monorails at only Walt Disney World and not other major theme parks to inspection by the Florida Department of Agriculture and Consumer Services.
+In August 2023, the Central Florida Tourism Oversight District, controlled by DeSantis appointees, announced it was cutting its DEI committee, related job duties, and any remaining initiatives from when the district was controlled by Disney proponents.

+King Charles III loophole

+In March 2023, one day before the Florida House of Representatives voted to hand control of the Reedy Creek Improvement District to DeSantis and his administration, the board of the district voted to implement a new slate of measures which prohibited the Florida state government from using any pieces of intellectual property owned by the company, including Cinderella Castle.
+Many reports on the matter and much of the internet, however, focused on the clause of the perpetuity of the agreement.
+In order to potentially avoid violating the rule against perpetuities, Disney's lawyers inserted a clause which would keep the agreement and prohibition valid until 21 years after the death of the last already living descendant of King Charles III of the United Kingdom and other Commonwealth realms.

+Settlement

+On March 27, 2024, Disney and the state announced they had reached a settlement agreement.
+The company agreed to let stand the invalidation of the changes made right before the handover.
+The governor appointed a new, more Disney-friendly chair to the board, and the board agreed to operate under a 2020 plan and negotiate future development with the company.